 As Atmos explains, actual benefits are recorded based on work performed, which depending upon the activity, is recorded to capital or expense or both.
 These activities change and vary month to month.
 However, the benchmark amounts are set based on the historic period and create a baseline for determining future variances between capital and expense amounts.
 GURA Section 104.059 does not specify that the amount deferred be for both capital and expense.
-The statute says "If the gas utility establishes reserve accounts for the costs of pensions and other postemployment benefits, the regulatory authority at a subsequent general rate proceeding shall review the amounts recorded to each reserve account to determine whether the amounts for review must include capital and expense.
+The statute says "If the gas utility establishes reserve accounts for the costs of pensions and other postemployment benefits, the regulatory authority at a subsequent general rate proceeding shall . . . review the amounts recorded to each reserve account to determine whether the amounts are reasonable and necessary."
+Therefore, GURA does not state that the amounts for review must include capital and expense.